 Washing Car At Home

 In my opinion, washing your car at home is the best type of wash you can give to your vehicle.
-By washing a car at home, you can take all your time needed to pay attention to details and clean everything as thoroughly as possible.
+By washing a car at home, you can take all the time needed to pay attention to details and clean everything as thoroughly as possible.

 Most people wash their cars at home in three ways: